hegl0027/Mayo-BaseCamp/README.md

 ```

 ###Karma
+The unit test files (app/\*\*/\*_tests.js) should hang out with the the rest of the application code
 ```
 npm test
 npm run testq  <-- quick version without npm/bower install, single run
 ```

 ###Protractor
+The Protractor tests live under the ./e2e-tests directory
 > Dependent on HTTP Server
 ```
 npm run protractor